duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-team-conept-6

-**Q:** Why should velocity be treated as a planning aid rather than a performance metric, and what problems arise when stakeholders misuse it?
+**Q:** {Interrogate} Why should velocity be treated as a planning aid rather than a performance metric, and what problems arise when stakeholders misuse it?

 - Vietnamese outline:
   - Question: